yanyinzhao/HeightMapPathCode/README.md

 - HM-SP (our shortest path query algorithm)
 - HM-SP-Adapt(PC) (our shortest path query algorithm that calculate the path passing on a point cloud)
 - HM-SP-Adapt(TIN) (our shortest path query algorithm that calculate the path passing on a TIN)
-- HM-SP-LS (variation of our shortest path query algorithm)
+- HM-SP-NM (variation of our shortest path query algorithm)
-- HM-SP-LST (variation of our shortest path query algorithm)
+- HM-SP-NC (variation of our shortest path query algorithm)
-- HM-SP-LQT1 (variation of our shortest path query algorithm)
+- HM-SP-NS (variation of our shortest path query algorithm)
-- HM-SP-LQT2 (variation of our shortest path query algorithm)
+- HM-SP-NP (variation of our shortest path query algorithm)
 - HM-SP-DS (variation of our shortest path query algorithm)

 Make sure there is a folder called "input/" and a folder called "output/" under the working directory.
 They will be used for storing the input/output files.